 How to buy your home

-The government’s Right to Buy and Right to Acquire schemes enable social housing tenants in England to buy their homes at a discounted price.
+Find out about the Government’s Right to Buy and Right to Acquire schemes which could help you buy your home at a discounted price.

 Right to Acquire scheme